abbreviatedman/react-unit-01-intro-to-react/1a-react-and-jsx/02-components/readme.md

 }
 ```

 As you can see we nested the Task component inside of the TaskList component.
-If we tell ReactDOM to render the TaskList component this is what we would see in the browser.
+If we tell ReactDOM to render the TaskList component, this is what we would see in the browser.

 ```html
 <ul>